Overview and Statistics

 RECOVERY: $1,300,000 JURY AWARD

 The plaintiff in this case was rear-ended by a bus.
 His car was sent flying into a pole nearly fifty feet away from the original crash site.
 He suffered a severe spinal injury in the lumbar region of his vertebrae.
 Prior to the incident, he ran his own business and was a homebuilder.
-Despite successive surgeries, the crash left him unable to continue working because he could bend over or perform manual labor required in his position.
-Also, he experienced trauma after his children witnessed him falling and crawl for help after one of the operations.
+Despite successive surgeries, the crash left him unable to continue working because he could not bend over or perform manual labor required in his position.
+Also, he experienced trauma after his children witnessed him falling and crawling for help after one of the operations.
 The defendant transit company denied liability and the extent of his damages.
 The jury returned a verdict in his favor of $1,300,000.

 CASE NAME: LAWRENCE v.
 TRUGREEN LANDCARE